nw93929/Wanguard-AI-Agent/README.md

 # AI-Research-Agent

 Personal project attempting to build an autonomous AI research agent using LangChain and LangGraph.
-This agent is designed to navigate complex research tasks by planning, retrieving data from internal and external sources, and self-correcting via a rigorous LLM-based validation loop.
+It utilizes a Plan-Execute-Verify loop, querying structured internal data (like PostgreSQL) and unstructured web/PDF data (MongoDB Vector Store) to produce validated, high-accuracy reports.

 ### agents